 The industry would not be the vibrant transportation system that it has become were it not for the massive changes railroads made in response to the challenges faced throughout this period.

-Yet the challenges of the past persist, and new and evolving challenges will require further adaptation and innovation to ensure railroads continue to fuel the American economy.
+Yet the challenges of the past persist, and new and evolving challenges – including the COVID-19 pandemic, which has resulted in substantial reductions in carload traffic in 2020 – will require further adaptation and innovation to ensure railroads continue to fuel the American economy.

 No Guarantee of Growth or Increased Market Share